 Tamarind paste is frequently used in Thai cuisine and across the Indian subcontinent.
 In Mexico it’s diluted into a popular drink called agua de tamarindo, and is even thought to be one of the mystery ingredients in the original Worcestershire sauce recipe.
 Use the tamarind paste or tamarind concentrate as a sharp, citrus-flavoured dressing for fish, Pad Thai, or sneak some into the toffee sauce of a sticky toffee pudding.

 Ingredients: tamarind pulp (50%), water, citric acid.
-May contain sulphites (naturally occurring).
-Allergens are listed in bold.
+May contain sulphites (naturally occuring).

 |Hermes Economy ?||£3.99|

 |DHL Express ?||£6.99 (or FREE for orders over £75)|